SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 ## Text

 `Graphics.DrawString(...)` handles simple text drawing.
 ImageSharp.Drawing uses SixLabors.Fonts through `DrawText(...)`, so wrapping, alignment, shaping, fallback, and rich text options are part of the normal text pipeline.

+Use the same font file and layout rectangle when checking output parity. `RichTextOptions.Origin` is the anchor used by the layout options, `WrappingLength` defines the available line width, `TextAlignment` aligns lines within that wrapping width, and `HorizontalAlignment` / `VerticalAlignment` place the laid-out block relative to the origin.
+This keeps text positioning declarative instead of relying on manual string measurement.

 System.Drawing: